-TABLE 41 Dynamic Policy Assignment (Non-Proxy)
+TABLE 44 Dynamic Policy Assignment (Non-Proxy)

 Feature 802.1X HS 2.0 Secure Web Auth Description Dynamic Role Assignment No Ability to assign a user to a local Role through a group/role attribute from the authentication source.
 Dynamic VLAN / VLAN Pool Ability to assign a user to a VLAN through a VLAN attribute from the authentication source.
 Dynamic UTP Ability to assign a user to a UTP through an attribute from the authentication source.
 NOTE From SmartZone release 3.4, UTP contains ACL and rate limit.
 Dynamic ACL Ability to assign a specific ACL to a user through an attribute from the authentication source.
+NOTE ACLs are a part of a UTP.
+If you configure a UTP without a rate limit, you effectively only have an ACL.

-TABLE 41 Dynamic Policy Assignment (Non-Proxy) (continued)
+TABLE 44 Dynamic Policy Assignment (Non-Proxy) (continued)

-Feature 802.1X HS 2.0 Secure Web Auth Description NOTE ACLs are a part of a UTP.
-If you configure a UTP without a rate limit,you effectively only have an ACL.
-Dynamic Rate Limit Ability to assign a specific Rate Limit to a user through an attribute from the authentication source.
-NOTE Rate limiting is also a part of a UTP.
-If you configure a UTP without ACL, you effectively only have a rate limiting policy.
+Description Web Auth HS 2.0 Secure 802.1X Feature the authentication source.
+NOTE Rate limiting is als part of a UTP.
+If you configure a UTP without ACL, you effectively only ha NOTE Rate limiting is also a part of a UTP.
+If you configure a UTP Dynamic Rate Limit